 Managing an underperforming sales rep can be one of the most challenging things a frontline manager is faced with in their day-to-day responsibilities.

 If you think about it, you've hired this person with high expectations.
 You thought they had all the tools when you looked at it on paper, and you were excited to see them perform and develop into a superstar.

 In previous blog posts, we've discussed how important it is to define expectations and manage behaviors to improve performance.
-There are some specific steps that we called out to reference, so let's review.
+There are four specific steps that can help you get them back on track.

 #2 Identify Performance Indicators and Behaviors